 People also ask (FAQ):

 1. I rent.
-What is the best energy-efficient solution for those who don’t own the place?
-I don’t want to install something expensive I won’t be using in a few years!
+What is the best energy-efficient air cooler for those who don't own the place?
+I don't want to install something expensive I won't use in a few years!

-If you can’t install a permanent cooling solution, anything portable is always an option.
+Anything portable is always an option if you can't install a permanent cooling solution.
 For example, a personal air cooler or a portable air con will happily travel with you to your next home.
-An air cooler can even go to a different continent — the Evapolar models weigh just a few pounds!
+An energy-efficient air cooler can even go to a different continent — the Evapolar models weigh just a few pounds!